EliotKhachi/publicZk/202402112332/README.md

 # Maven Direct Dependencies

-*Direct* dependencies are ones we explcitly include and import in the project.
+*Direct* dependencies are ones we explicitly include and import in the project.
 They are specified in the `pom.xml` as such:

 ```xml
 <dependency>